MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-E-Accreditation-Private-Nonprofit-Accreditation-Organization-Exemption-Under-an-Approved-State-Laboratory-Program/section-493.555.md

 (2) Notify CMS within 10 days of any deficiency identified in an accredited or CLIA-exempt laboratory if the deficiency poses an immediate jeopardy to the laboratory's patients or a hazard to the general public.

-(3) Notify CMS, within 30 days, of all newly -
+(3) Notify CMS, within 30 days, of all newly—

 (i) Accredited laboratories (or laboratories whose areas of specialty/subspecialty testing have changed); or